Xygeni User Guides

 Guardrails Specification

-This is an guardrail specification for Xygeni scanner.
-Guardrails can be executed at server side (Audit Analysis), for more information read CI/CD Audit Analysis
+This is a guardrail specification for Xygeni scanner.
+Guardrails can be executed at server side (Audit Analysis), for more information read

 When specific rules or special exit codes are required by pipelines or security policies, complex conditions can be defined using guardrail expressions.